DoSomethingGreat07/GraphRAG/README.md

 - It shows a full GraphRAG workflow from data preparation to interactive QA.
 - It separates offline indexing from online inference, which makes the runtime app easier to understand.
 - It supports both evaluation on labeled dataset questions and open-ended custom questions.
-- It exposes multiple retrieval strategies so you can compare dense-only retrieval against graph-aware approaches.
+- It exposes multiple retrieval strategies so we can compare dense-only retrieval against graph-aware approaches.
 - It is practical to demo through Streamlit while still being structured enough to study as a research-style system.

 This repository is structured around two stages: